Ancient87/mythical-mysfits-eks/workshop-1-k8s/README-EKS.md

 *Click on the arrow to show the contents of the hint.*

+### IMPORTANT: Region selection

+We are assuming this workshop is run in the ap-southeat-1 (Singapore) region.
+Care has been taken to specify this along the way, but if in doubt always select this region.

 ### IMPORTANT: Workshop Cleanup

 You will be deploying infrastructure on AWS which will have an associated cost.
 If you're attending an AWS event, credits will be provided.
 When you're done with the workshop, [follow the steps at the very end of the instructions](#workshop-cleanup) to make sure everything is cleaned up and avoid unnecessary charges.